Xavier0301/1lettre1sourire/README.md

  - express for the backend
  - html/css for the frontend
  - MongoDB as the database
+ - Redis db to manage a queue of jobs

 # Installation guide
 The prerequisites for the installation (we will add better guidance later):
  - install LibreOffice
  - install PDFtk
- - install MongoDB and have it running on the same server
+ - install MongoDB and have it running on the same server at default port
+ - install Redis and have it running on the same server at default port
  - npm install and npm start to run the server
  - optionally install the Eido font at https://lpc.univ-amu.fr/fr/police-caracteres-eido